Glímufélagið Ármann

 Glímufélagið Ármann is a multi-sports club in Reykjavík, Iceland.
 It was founded on 15 December 1888 in Reykjavík as an Icelandic wrestling team.
 Today it has departments in basketball, gymnastics, judo, power lifting, swimming, skiing, taekwondo and track & field.

 History

 Glímufélagið Ármann was founded on 15 December 1988 by a group of around 30 people.
-The main founders where Pétur Jónsson (1856–1908) and Pétur Helgi Hjálmarsson (1867–1941).
+The main founders were Pétur Jónsson (1856–1908) and Pétur Helgi Hjálmarsson (1867–1941).

 Basketball

 Men's basketball

 Árman's men's basketball team was one of the founding members of the top-tier basketball league in Iceland in 1952.
 It won its first and only national championship in 1976.

 Women's basketball

 Ármann women's basketball team won the inaugural women's national championship in 1953 and added two more in 1959 and 1960.